Juniata-Student-Government/Meeting-Minutes/README.md

 # Meeting Minutes

 This repository holds all of the official versions of the Juniata College Student Government's meeting minutes.
 Use the Markdown versions to read the documents online.
-Please open issues on this repository to make changes to the current
+All documents translated via pandoc, please open issues or create pull requests on formatting errors that you find.

 ## Markdown Versions
 [Meeting 1](https://github.com/Juniata-Student-Government/Meeting-Minutes/blob/master/2018-09-03.md)